-The University of Texas System is one of the nation's largest systems of higher education, with 14 institutions that educate more than 221,000 students.
+The University of Texas System is one of the nation's largest systems of higher education, with 14 institutions that educate about 230,000 students.
 Each year, UT institutions award more than one-third of all undergraduate degrees in Texas and almost two-thirds of all health professional degrees.